mingyu272/Ben-Mingyu-Kim.github.io/_pages/about.md

 ---
 permalink: /
-title: "Mingyu (Ben) Kim"
+title: "Welcome to the Autonomous Robotics & Multi-agent Operations Research (ARMOR) Lab! "
 author_profile: true
 ---

-## Welcome
+## Research Visions

-I am an Assistant Professor in the Department of Electrical and Computer Engineering at Georgia Southern University.
+I, Mingyu (Ben) Kim, am an Assistant Professor in the Department of Electrical and Computer Engineering at Georgia Southern University.
 My research focuses on **multi-robot systems**, **sensor networks**, **probabilistic modeling**, and **real-time optimization under uncertainty**.
 I develop algorithms that enable autonomous systems to sense, learn, and make decisions efficiently in dynamic and uncertain environments.

 My work spans applications in: